P Diddy Net Worth

 Early Life and Career Beginnings

-He landed an internship at New York's Uptown Records, where he later became a talent director.
 While at Uptown, he helped develop artists such as Jodeci and Mary J. Blige.
-After being fired from Uptown in 1993, Combs established his own label Bad Boy Entertainment as a joint venture with Arista Records.
+After being fired from Uptown in 1993, Combs established his own label, Bad Boy Entertainment, as a joint venture with Arista Records.

-When Combs left Uptown, he took with him then-newcomer artist The Notorious B.I.G., AKA Biggie Smalls.
+In 1994, Diddy launched his own label, Bad Boy Records.
+Soon thereafter, up-and-coming rapper The Notorious B.I.G. defected from Uptown to Bad Boy.
 The Notorious B.I.G. and Craig Mack both released hit singles with Bad Boy, and Combs quickly signed other acts such as Carl Thomas, Faith Evans, 112, Total, and Father MC.
 He also formed an in-house production team known as The Hitmen, who worked with artists like Jodeci, Usher, Lil' Kim, TLC, Mariah Carey, Boyz II Men, and Aretha Franklin.
 During the mid-1990s, a widely publicized rivalry brewed between Bad Boy and Death Row Records on the West Coast.
 In particular, both Combs and The Notorious B.I.G. were criticized and parodied by rapper Tupac Shakur.

 In addition to his successful career as a record executive and producer, Combs has also enjoyed a lucrative solo music career as a recording artist himself.
 Under the name Puff Daddy, Combs recorded his first commercial work as a rapper in 1997.
-His debut single "Can't Nobody Hold Me Down" peaked at number one on the Billboard Hot 100 chart, and stayed on the chart for 28 weeks.
+His debut single, "Can't Nobody Hold Me Down," peaked at #1 on the Billboard Hot 100 chart and stayed on the chart for 28 weeks.
 He followed this up with his debut studio album "No Way Out" in July 2017.
 It was originally supposed to be titled "Hell up in Harlem," but he made several changes after The Notorious B.I.G. was killed in March that year.
-The album was a resounding success, earning Combs five Grammy nominations in 1998, and winning the Grammy Award for Best Rap Album.
+The album was a resounding success, earning Combs five Grammy nominations in 1998 and winning the Grammy Award for Best Rap Album.
 He has released three more albums: "Forever" (1999), "The Saga Continues…" (2001), and "Press Play" (2006).
+Diddy announced a new album for 2023 and has released two singles from it, "Gotta Move On" and "Sex in the Porsche."

 Diddy Earnings By Year | |